OutSystems/docs-howtos/src/front-end/date-picker-year/faq.md

 The component uses the jQuery plugin [DatePicker](http://jqueryui.com/datepicker/#dropdown-month-year), which has options to select the month and the year through drop down menus.

+By default the year dropdown will contain the last 10 years as options to select.
+As you want to enter a date of birth, it is possible to extend the range of year options in the dropdown.

-You must modify the plugin to add the options changeMonth and changeYear, as shown below:
+You must modify the plugin to add the options changeMonth, changeYear and yearRange as shown below:

 ![image alt text](images/How-to-have-a-date-picker-with-year-selection_0.png)

 The widget should appear as follows:

 ![image alt text](images/How-to-have-a-date-picker-with-year-selection_1.png)